g-adzan/TCL-Validation/README.md

-# TCL-Validation
-Tree cover loss validation tool
+# Driver of deforestation mapping tool